taiki-e/pin-project/README.md

 use pin_project::unsafe_project;
 ```

-The current version of pin-project requires Rust nightly 2018-12-26 or later.
+The current version of pin-project requires Rust 1.33 or later.

 ## Examples